-During those 700 years Estonians were ruled by Swedes, Danes, Germans and Russians – meaning that the land saw a lot of bloody battles and wars between different countries and interests.
+During those 700 years, Estonians were ruled by Swedes, Danes, Germans and Russians – meaning that the land saw a lot of bloody battles and wars between different countries and interests.
 Estonian development during that period moved together with the development of Europe (except Russia, whose influence in the Baltic Region was rather small).

-Besides the small amount of Estonian activists and the first Estonian publications, probably one of the most important events to bring the self-awareness to the wider audiences was the beginning of the Estonian Song Festival tradition (1869 – the first Song Festival held in Tartu), which brought Estonian people together to think, talk and sing about the future of Estonians.
+Besides the small number of Estonian activists and the first Estonian publications, probably one of the most important events to bring self-awareness to the wider audiences was the beginning of the Estonian Song Festival tradition (1869 – the first Song Festival held in Tartu), which brought Estonian people together to think, talk and sing about the future of Estonians.

 The next day German troops entered the country and occupied the Republic of Estonia.
 Although the country of Estonia existed for only one day it was enough to declare it an independent nation.
-9 months later on 19th of November when the German troops left Estonia again, they had to give the power back to the official leaders of the Republic of Estonia.
+9 months later on the 19th of November when the German troops left Estonia again, they had to give the power back to the official leaders of the Republic of Estonia.
 If Estonia hadn’t declared independence on the 24th of February, Germans could have easily handed the power over to the local Germans or even Russians, instead of Estonians.

-From 1929, Estonia, like most of the world, suffered from the global economic crises – that also raised tensions in the politics and many European countries went over to authoritarian leadership.
+From 1929, Estonia, like most of the world, suffered from the global economic crises – that also raised tensions in politics and many European countries went over to authoritarian leadership.
 It also gained more popularity in Estonia.
-In 1934 during the local presidential election K. Päts (a well known and respected politician of the time) decided to take over the power in the country and establish an authoritarian leadership that didn’t get too much objection from the people.
+In 1934 during the local presidential election K. Päts (a well-known and respected politician of the time) decided to take over the power in the country and establish an authoritarian leadership that didn’t get too much objection from the people.

 World War II

-In 1939 when the The Second World War started, Russia forced Estonia to an agreement that would make Estonia hand over the military bases and allow Russian troops in the country.
-In case of refuse Russia would start a war with Estonia.
+In 1939 when the Second World War started, Russia forced Estonia to an agreement that would make Estonia hand over the military bases and allow Russian troops in the country.
+In case of refusal Russia would start a war with Estonia.
 President K. Päts (who was also the one to decide to fight back the Russians in the First World War) together with the government decided to accept the agreement – probably hoping to win some time.
 Whether the decision to agree to the Russian agreement was good or bad is a source of endless debates, but it is very likely that if the government of that time would have been democratic, the decision would probably have been to fight back, as it was in Finland.

 In 1940 Russia brought in its troops and occupied Estonia.
-During the occupation about 10 000 people were deported to the Siberian prison camps where most of them died.
+During the occupation about 10 000 people were deported to the Siberian prison camps (including President Päts himself) where most of them died.
 So when in 1941 German troops reached Estonia, they were welcomed with flowers.
 Germany occupied Estonia and it soon became clear that one dictatorship was just replaced by another.
 Still, when in 1944 the Red Army started fighting back, Germans managed to cooperate with the Estonian national leaders who invited people to join the German military.
 Thanks to the invitation of the democratically elected prime minister, about 40 000 Estonian men joined the German military to fight back the Russians.

 By September 1944 the German troops had started to retrieve, which for Estonia meant the return of the Soviet occupation.
-One year under the Russian rule had made it clear what it means for Estonians – particularly for the more active and successful part of the society.
+One year under Russian rule had made it clear what it means for Estonians – particularly for the more active and successful part of the society.
 About 70 – 80 000 Estonians decided to flee to the West.
-Those people became the Estonian activists in USA, Canada, Sweden, Germany and in other countries who kept the West from recognizing the Soviet occupation of the democratic Estonia.
+Those people became Estonian activists in the USA, Canada, Sweden, Germany and in other countries who kept the West from recognizing the Soviet occupation of democratic Estonia.
 They also started organising regular meetings and kept the Estonian culture alive while Estonia was behind the “Iron Curtain”.
 Estonian current president T.H.
-Ilves is also born in an Estonian refugee family and grew up in USA.
+Ilves is also born in an Estonian refugee family and grew up in the USA.

 In 1949 about 3% (20 702) of the population were again deported to the Siberian prison camps – many of them died.

-In 1989 when Russia didn’t want to accept the Baltics request to confess and revoke the Molotov-Ribbentrop Pact, Estonia, Latvia and Lithuania decided to organise the Baltic Chain or the Chain of Freedom which was a remarkable, more than 600km long human chain spanning through the three Baltic Countries.
+In 1989 when Russia didn’t want to accept the Baltics’ request to confess and revoke the Molotov-Ribbentrop Pact, Estonia, Latvia and Lithuania decided to organise the Baltic Chain or the Chain of Freedom which was a remarkable, more than 600km long human chain spanning through the three Baltic Countries.
 Approximately two million people joined their hands to show the world that they won’t agree with anything less than freedom.
-Baltic Chain got to the headlines of the world press and eventually Moscow had to give in to the demands.
+Baltic Chain got to the headlines of the world press and eventually, Moscow had to give in to the demands.

-In 1992, Estonia got its own money (Kroon), a new president, and a new elected government.
+In 1992, Estonia got its own money (Kroon), a new president, and a newly elected government.
 After more than 3 years of negotiations and pressuring, in 1994 the last armed forces of Russia withdrew from Estonia.

-After that the Estonian development has been fast and smart – a lot of the mistakes that were done during the first independence have not been repeated.
+After that, the Estonian development has been fast and smart – a lot of the mistakes that were done during the first independence have not been repeated.
 This time they have overcome the constant pressure from Russia (for example The Bronze Night and the world’s first cyber attack towards another country in 2007) and in 2013 Estonia surpassed the previous independence duration.
 But they are planning to go even further – in fact so far that it would become pointless to even conquer the land of Estonia.
 How?
 More about that in my next article “Where Estonia is heading – is immortality possible for a country?”